 That being the case, you can use ad spots and product mentions to send traffic to your Kajabi website.
 There, your listeners can see your offers, learn more about your business, and even subscribe to your email list.

 You can drive revenue on your podcast both directly and indirectly.

+But, you can monetize free podcasts too.
 Marketing and product promotions help you monetize your podcast directly.
 To do marketing on your podcast:

 - Get sponsors

 - Promote and sell affiliate products